up42/docs/source/up42-blocks/data/meteomatics.rst

 	}

-In this example, we used ``time_series`` parameter and chose for two specific time.
-Also, we add new additional variable ``prob_precip_1h:p``.
-What we actually query in this example is that for each specific time stamp, we fetch 4 variables at each 3 hours which will be then written as NetCDF file.
+In this example, we used the ``time_series`` parameter and selected two specific time.
+The variable  ``prob_precip_1h:p`` was also added.
+In this example we query for each date range in 3 hour intervals the 4 above specified variables.
+As described previously the output format is NetCDF.

 Output format
 -------------